Lobster, Norway, Langoustine, Dublin Bay prawn or scampi

 Criterion score: 0.75 info

-There are multiple management measures and a variety of enforcement employed in the fishery, though the quota is not applied at the functional unit level and catches exceeded that advised by ICES in 2017, therefore, Nephrops stocks are at risk of overfishing.
+There are multiple management measures and a variety of enforcement employed in the fishery, though the quota is not applied at the functional unit level and therefore, the stock is at risk of overfishing.
+The stock is currently in a good state, and fishing pressure is at sustainable limits, but recent catches have been above the scientific advice.

 Criterion score: 0.5 info